GeoNode/geonode.github.com/workshops/devel/_sources/projects/setup.txt

     |   |-- wsgi.py
     |-- setup.py

-You can also view your project on github.
+You can also view your project on GitHub.

    .. figure:: img/github_project.png

+      *Viewing your project on GitHub*

 Each of the key files in your project are described below.

+.. todo:: Intentionally blank or just not written yet?

 manage.py
 ~~~~~~~~~